Sarrasor/RoboticsRoadmap/src/roadmap/robo_programmer/tools/index.md

 ## IDE

 Modern IDEs like VSCode and JetBrains products are a great choice.
-They provide linting, spell checking, autoformatting, syntax highlighting and many other useful thigs to boost your efficiency
+They provide linting, spell checking, autoformatting, syntax highlighting and many other useful things to boost your efficiency

 It is also recommended to know how to use terminal tools like Vim and Emacs.
 Helps in the situation when you have to do some stuff on a remote server

-## Jupyther Notebooks
+## Jupyter Notebooks

 You can use Jupyter Notebooks for interactive experiments.
 They are the best when you're tinkering with datasets and exploring new things